IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 Wait until you see the message *Setup has completed*.

+b.
 Press `Ctrl+C` to stop viewing the logs after initialization completes.

 > **Note**: The initial setup can take 15–20 minutes on macOS while the container completes database initialization and configuration.
 {: .note-right}